Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: EXPERIMENTS

 \subsubsection{Effectiveness of Multi-Dimensional Process Reward}

-To verify the effectiveness of Multi-Dimensional Process Reward (MDPR), we conduct multi-task learning experiments on LIBERO.
-The first row of Table~\ref{tab:ablation_of_MDPR} indicates that removing the QACR leads to a 2.8\% decrease in average performance across the four task suites.
-This result confirms that QACR is essential for ensuring accurate action prediction within the quantized action space.
+To verify the effectiveness of multi-dimensional process reward, we conduct multi-task learning experiments on LIBERO.
+The first row of Table~\ref{tab:ablation_of_MDPR} indicates that removing QACR leads to a 2.8\% average performance drop across the four task suites, confirming its necessity for accurate quantized action prediction.
 The second row further underscores the critical role of CTAR, where its exclusion leads to a 90.9\% performance drop, resulting in the model being nearly incapable of task completion.
 Additionally, the third row shows that FCR is critical for guaranteeing the structural validity of the output.
-Particularly in the LIBERO-Long task, the absence of FCR leads to a 4.4\% performance degradation.
-In summary, each reward component within the proposed MDPR mechanism exhibits consistent effectiveness, collectively contributing to the improvement of model performance.
+Particularly in LIBERO-Long, the absence of FCR leads to a 4.4\% degradation.
+Overall, each reward component exhibits consistent effectiveness, enhancing overall performance.